 The transit method detects the dip in brightness of a star as a planet passes in front of it.
 Reliability of finding planets using this technique hinges on the fact that planets have fixed orbital periods.
 So if we find a dip in brightness of a star every 14.5 days, it means that there is most probably a planet orbiting that star with the orbit lasting 14.5 days.

-In this project, I take some experimental Data preprocessing describes any type of processing performe... techniques and use HPC to quickly and easily get results using those pre-processing techniques on TESS’s data repository.
+In this project, I take some experimental Data preprocessing describes any type of processing performe...
+More techniques and use The use of parallel processing for running advanced applicat...
+More to quickly and easily get results using those pre-processing techniques on TESS’s data repository.

 Setting Up the Job